rickbeeloo/seq_io_parallel_index/README.md

 - Thread-local state can be maintained without locks
 - Global state should use appropriate synchronization (e.g., `Arc<AtomicUsize>`)
 - Heavy initialization costs can be mitigated by wrapping in `Arc`

+## Future Work

+Currently this library is making use of `anyhow` for all error handling.
+This is not ideal for custom error types in libraries, but for many CLI tools will work just fine.
+In the future this may change.